Penrith’s large-scale battery to revolutionise renewable energy infrastructure

 Both the MV and HV BESS have unique timelines and requirements for construction.
 They also need different planning approvals: the MV BESS will go through a Development Application (DA) with Penrith Council, while the HV BESS will follow a State Significant Development (SSD) process set by the NSW Department of Planning, Housing and Infrastructure (DPHI).
 This process requires an Environmental Impact Statement (EIS), which looks at environmental impacts and how to reduce them.
 Ausconnex is involving the community and other stakeholders throughout this process.
 Building both the MV and HV BESS will take about 18 months.

-- HV BESS: Planning and design should be completed by mid-2025, with construction starting in 2026.
+- HV BESS: Planning and design should be completed by mid to late-2025, with construction starting in 2026.

 Will the BESS generate an electric and magnetic field?